 We already know that users can model an Executable StateMachine and simulate it in Enterprise Architect with the generated code.
-In the CD Player and the Regular Expression Parser examples, we will further demonstrate how users can integrate the generated code in their real projects.
+In the CD Player and the Regular Expression Parser examples, we will further demonstrate how you can integrate the generated code with your real projects.